-Adopting a new dog is an exciting time – but it also can mean lots of new training to work on.
+Adopting an adult dog is an exciting time – but it also can mean lots of new training to work on.
 With a big dog, it can be really important to get started on crate training right away.

-Untrained adult dogs can easily hurt themselves chewing on things, ruin your carpet with accidents, and much more.
-While a crate isn’t really a substitute for training, it is a great way to keep your dog and house safe from each other in the early stages of owning an older dog.
+Untrained older dogs can easily hurt themselves chewing on things, ruin your carpet with accidents, and much more.
+While a crate isn’t really a substitute for training, it is a great way to keep your dog and house safe from each other in the early stages of owning an adult dog.

-Let’s dive in with a few important tips on crate training an older dog.
+Let’s dive in with a few important tips on how to crate train an adult dog.

-Unfortunately, most crate training advice surrounds around the basic tenet of, “Put him in there and ignore him when he panics.
+Unfortunately, most crate training adult dog advice surrounds around the basic tenet of, “Put him in there and ignore him when he panics.
 Eventually, he’ll give up.”

 Of course, there’s some kernel of truth in this advice – eventually, your newly adopted dog will probably give up.
 And as you get to know each other, you’ll learn when your dog is barking for attention versus barking for distress.